 Once you've activated your Quicken Membership, you'll update your Quicken profile and click Continue

-Then, you can select whether or not to sync Quicken data to your Mobile device, by selecting Use Mobile and enter a friendly file name (if you plan on syncing more than one Quicken file to your mobile device, this will help you select the correct files to sync).).
-If you’re not sure if you want to sync to mobile right now, you can select Don’t use mobile, and set up mobile sync later.
+Then, you can select whether or not to sync Quicken data to your Mobile device or to the Quicken web application, by selecting Use Mobile & Web and enter a friendly file name (if you plan on syncing more than one Quicken file to your mobile device, this will help you select the correct files to sync).).
+If you're not sure if you want to sync to mobile or web right now, you can select Don't use mobile & web, and set up mobile & web sync later.

 Set up your first account